 Today, all organizations are looking for the agility and constant innovation required to meet the demands of a quickly transforming world.
 Cloud adoption seems to be a popular choice for businesses here.
 It has practically revolutionized the industry with its strategic and tactical advantages.
 According to the Gartner Report on Market Trends, organizations using cloud services are allocating 40% of their IT budget to cloud-related spending and 78% of these organizations planned to increase their spending on the cloud through 2017.

 Cloud is on the rise and its adoption is spreading rapidly throughout the world especially in the small and mid-size markets.
-Do you want to know why you are right to start with the cloud?
+For example, businesses have adopted to cloud for ecommerce, accounts, HR or even managing sales.
+Now do you want to know why you are right to start with the cloud?
 Here we go on a deep dive into the various factors that will help you decide if cloud adoption is an intelligent choice.

 Comparison between on-premise and cloud software: